SyN415/local-marketplace-lister/docs/flow-style-guide.md

 ## Design Philosophy

 ### Voice in Motion
-Wispr Flow's design philosophy centers on **Voice in Motion**—capturing the essence of fluid, intuitive expression.
+The design philosophy centers on **Voice in Motion**—capturing the essence of fluid, intuitive expression.
 The visual language should reflect:

 - **Purposeful clarity** over minimalism for its own sake
 - **Editorial warmth** combined with technological sophistication